ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Scenario 1: Block communications between segments

+When you want to block segments from communicating with each other, you define two policies: one for each direction.
+Each policy blocks communication one way only.

+For example, suppose you want to block communications between Segment A and Segment B. In this case, you define one policy preventing Segment A from communicating with Segment B, and then define a second policy to prevent Segment B from communicating with Segment A.

-1. To block communications between segments, use the **New-InformationBarrierPolicy** cmdlet with the **SegmentsBlocked** parameter.
+1. To define your first blocking policy, use the **New-InformationBarrierPolicy** cmdlet with the **SegmentsBlocked** parameter.

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsBlocked "segmentname"`

-    Example: `New-InformationBarrierPolicy -Name "SalesBlockedFromResearch" -AssignedSegment "Sales" -SegmentsBlocked "Research" -State Inactive`
+    Example: `New-InformationBarrierPolicy -Name "Sales-Research" -AssignedSegment "Sales" -SegmentsBlocked "Research" -State Inactive`

-    In this case, we defined a policy called *SalesBlockedFromResearch* for a segment called *Sales*.
+    In this example, we defined a policy called *Sales-Research* for a segment called *Sales*.
 When active and applied, this policy prevents people in *Sales* from communicating with people in a segment called *Research*.

-    You can also use this cmdlet with multiple segments, as shown in the following two examples.

-    Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname, segmentname" -SegmentsBlocked "segmentname, segmentname"`

-    Example 1: Define a policy to block multiple segments from communicating with another segment
+2. To define your second blocking segment, use the **New-InformationBarrierPolicy** cmdlet with the **SegmentsBlocked** parameter again, this time with the segments reversed.

-    `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`
+    Example: `New-InformationBarrierPolicy -Name "Research-Sales" -AssignedSegment "Research" -SegmentsBlocked "Sales" -State Inactive`

-    In this example, we defined a policy for the *Sales* and *Marketing* segments.
-When active and applied, this policy prevents *Sales* and *Marketing* from communicating with *Research*.
+    In this example, we defined a policy called *Research-Sales* to prevent Research from communicating with Sales.

-    Example 2: Define a policy to block one segment from communicating with multiple other segments

-    `New-InformationBarrierPolicy -Name "SalesBlockedFromResearchManufacturing" -AssignedSegment "Sales" -SegmentsBlocked "Research, Manufacturing" -State Inactive`

-    In this case, we defined a policy for the *Sales* segment.
-When active and applied, this policy prevents *Sales* from communicating with either *Research* or *Manufacturing*.

-    Repeat this step for each policy you want to define to block communications between segments.

-2. Do one of the following:
+2. Proceed to one of the following:

    - (If needed) [Define a policy to allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)
    - (After all your policies are defined) [Apply information barrier policies](#part-3-apply-information-barrier-policies)